elektito/bttools/README.md

 them to disk, or it can be fed packets incrementally and receive stream segments in callbacks.

+## tcptrace

+This module is very similar to utptrace, only it works for TCP.
+Not strictly BitTorrent related but may come handy.

 ## btparser

 btparser parses BitTorrent streams.
 An output file of utptrace can be